deviprasad80/hello-world/FAQ.md

 ----------------------------------------------------------------------------------------------------------------------------
 ## Q:How to add static routes in SONiC using config_db.json?
 What is the syntax?

 **A**:	Static route addition is not supported in SONiC at present.
-They can be added via linux “ip route add..” command but it will not be persistent after reboot.
+They can be added via linux “ip route add” command but it will not be persistent after reboot.

 ----------------------------------------------------------------------------------------------------------------------------
 ## Q:How to add static ARP in SONiC using config_db.json?
 What is the syntax?